NoroffFEU/development-platforms/case-studies/kubernetes/kubernetes-case-study.md

 Operating teams depend on detailed monitoring data to ensure that the heallth of the infrastructure and the application itself is in good condition.

 In conclusion Kubernetes is an environment for enterprise scale application as it demands complex installation and operation resources.
-I would consider using Kubernetes when operating on a big scale, or an a business with quick growth.
+I would consider using Kubernetes when operating on a big scale, or in a business with quick growth.

 On the other hand, Docker seems to be the easier approach and give you the possibility to focus on building you app instead of managing it.
 Would consider using this to smaller production environments as it demands fewer resources to operate.